 - Students must be present during judging to answer questions about their projects to be eligible for top awards.

-- A student may enter only one project alone or as a team and it must be his/her/their own work.
+- A student may enter only one project, alone or as a team.

-- Projects must not be the same as a previous year’s work; however, a project with additional new work/study on the same problem showing significant progress is encouraged.
+- Projects must not be the same as a previous year’s entry; however a project with new work/study on the same problem showing significant progress is encouraged.

 - Research involving vertebrate animal or human subjects requires special supervision and certification.
-For such projects, refer to the ISEF Rules, or contact us.
 Students in grades 9-12 must conform to all the ISEF rules as published.
 Students in K-8 who experiment with humans, vertebrate animals, animal tissues, DNA or suspected carcinogenic chemicals must have their research plan approved by their teacher before they begin the project.
-See the ISEF Rules FOR LATEST RULE CHANGES.

 - Exhibit size is limited to 76 cm front to back, 122 cm side to side, and 274 cm top to bottom.